Uneasy US tries to fete a July 4 marred by parade shooting

 Associated Press

-A shooting that left five people dead at an Independence Day parade in a Chicago suburb disrupted Monday’s celebrations across the U.S. and further rocked a country already awash in turmoil over high court rulings on abortion and guns as well as hearings on the Jan.
-6 insurrection.

-Police said 19 people were also hospitalized after the shooting in Highland Park.

-The parade began around 10 a.m. but was suddenly halted 10 minutes later after shots were fired.
+The parade in Highland Park began around 10 a.m. but was suddenly halted 10 minutes later after shots were fired.
 Hundreds of parade-goers — some visibly bloodied — fled the parade route, leaving behind chairs, baby strollers and blankets.

-News of yet another mass shooting came as the nation tried to find cause to celebrate its independence and the bonds that still hold it together.
-It was supposed to be a day for taking off work, flocking to parades, devouring hot dogs and burgers at backyard barbecues and gathering under a canopy of stars and exploding fireworks.
+Authorities asked residents to shelter in place while they search for the suspect.

 “The Fourth of July is a sacred day in our country — it’s a time to celebrate the goodness of our nation, the only nation on Earth founded based on an idea: that all people are created equal,” President Joe Biden tweeted earlier on Monday.
 “Make no mistake, our best days still lie ahead.”